 Our intent is to publish high quality research as it relates to clinical trials, outcome analyses, translational research, cost utility analyses, etc. Meta-analyses and literature reviews should be submitted as Original Articles and require a PRISMA Checklist.
 Authors should use the Grading of Recommendations Assessment, Development and Evaluation (GRADE) system for grading evidence when submitting a clinical guidelines article.

-Original articles should include a structured abstract of no more than 300 words with the following subsections: Introduction, Methods, Results and Discussion.
+Original research should include a structured abstract of no more than 300 words with the following subsections: Introduction, Methods, Results and Discussion.
 The manuscript text should have the following headings: Introduction, Methods, Results and Discussion.

-Original articles should also include a Precis of 200 characters, which should briefly provide information on the value and impact of the study.
+Original research should also include a Precis of 200 characters, which should briefly provide information on the value and impact of the study.
 Authors should also submit 3 Highlights of no more than 100 characters each, outlining the key findings and impact of the study.
 Authors may also include supplemental figures and tables.

 Word Count: up to 2,700 words